 There are several types of biopsies, each with its own technique and purpose:

-Understanding the common side effects of biopsy surgery can help patients manage their expectations and prepare for the recovery process.
-Below are some of the most frequently reported side effects:
+Understanding the side effects of biopsy test can help patients manage their expectations and prepare for the recovery process.
+Below are some of the most frequently reported biopsy side effects:

 Pain and Discomfort

-Pain is a common side effect following a biopsy.
+Pain is a common post-biopsy side effect.
 The level of pain can vary depending on the type of biopsy performed and the location of the tissue sample.
 Patients may experience soreness, tenderness, or a dull ache at the biopsy site.

 Bleeding